Opus10/qik/docs/ci.md

 If commands have other [command dependencies](commands.md#command), these will also be selected even if trying to run a single command with `qik <command_name>`.
 This is normally harmless since upstream commands are usually cached, however it can be undesirable if using a slower remote cache.

 To bypass this, use `--isolated` when running the command.
-Remember, using [module dependencies](commands.md#module) will automatically insert dependent commands, so be sure to either validate the repo cache or run upstream commands elsewhere in your CI/CD flow.
+Remember, using [import graph dependencies](commands.md#pygraph) will automatically insert dependent commands, so be sure to either validate the repo cache or run upstream commands elsewhere in your CI/CD flow.

 ## Dynamic CI/CD Config Generation